-- Now run the simulation, if button is kept in OFF state then, voltage will appear across the Relay but it will not operate.
-To run the load,which is Motor in this case, we will have to turn the switch ON.
-Which can be seen in the image given below:
+- Now run the simulation, if the button is kept in the OFF state then, the voltage will appear across the Relay but it will not operate.
+To run the load, which is Motor, in this case, we will have to turn the switch ON.
+This can be seen in the image given below:

-- As you can see in the above image, when the switch was in ON state, then relay gets no signal and doesn't operate.
-As we move the switch from ON state to OFF state, then relay gets the signal and it starts to operate the load.
+- As you can see in the above image, when the switch was in an ON state, the relay gets no signal and doesn’t operate.
+As we move the switch from ON state to OFF state, the relay gets the signal and it starts to operate the load.

-- Other exciting tutorials on 555 Timer includes Seven segment Control using 555 timer and Servo Motor Control using 555 Timer.
+- Other exciting tutorials on 555 Timer include Seven segment Control using 555 timer and Servo Motor Control using 555 Timer.